MCOM 407/507.001 | Mondays, 11 a.m.-1:40 p.m. | VB 209

 - Investigative series aimed at understanding the underlying causes and lasting effects of a significant city, county or state issue.
 For example: Improving food for a Better Baltimore, Homelessness in Baltimore County, Reducing Bay Pollution, Latinos and the Baltimore Justice System, the Baltimore Believe Campaign, 10 Years Later.

-This year, we’re going to combine both of these approaches.
-First we’ll study the basics of storytelling, and use those approaches to create a Baltimore narrative.
-Second, we’ll study the explanatory narrative structure, and use that structure to in a team-based reporting project featuring text, photography and multimedia.
+During the spring 2014 semester, we combined both of these approaches by studying the explanatory narrative structure, and using that structure to in a team-based reporting project featuring text, photography and multimedia:

 - WYPR’s Maryland Morning (available as a podcast)